iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 ### 2. Deploy _reviews-v6_ and start the rollout

 As soon as we deploy the candidate version, _iter8-controller_ will start the rollout.
-This time, the candidate version (_reviews-v6_) is the similar to the earlier _reviews-v3_ which behaved normally.
+This time, the candidate version (_reviews-v6_) is similar to the earlier _reviews-v3_ which behaved normally.
 As a result, _iter8_ will roll forward to the candidate version based on the success criterion on the newly extended metric defined above.

 To deploy _reviews-v6_, run the following command: